wade764/wade764/README.md

 - 💬 Ask me about maintaining best security practices and maintaining servers/firewalls
 - 📫 How to reach me: tautology467@pm.me
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a Submarine Force Veteran and love learning!
+- ⚡ Fun fact: I am a Submarine Force Veteran, I love learning and I collect [Pokémon cards][pokemon]!
 - 🚂 Future Goals: I want to contribute more to Open Source projects and work on a Master of Computer Engineering degree.

 ### Connect with me: